nanagajui/decipher-research-agent/README.md

 - **Browser Control** - Optional remote browser automation capabilities
 - **Seamless Integration** - Works with all MCP-compatible AI assistants

-#### 🛠️ Tools Used by DecipherIt
+#### 🛠️ Tools Used by ResearchForge

-DecipherIt leverages two key tools from the Bright Data MCP server:
+ResearchForge leverages two key tools from the Bright Data MCP server:

 - `search_engine` - Search the web for relevant information and discover sources
 - `scrape_as_markdown` - Extract and convert web content to clean, structured Markdown format